Home | Substances | Prescription Drug Addiction

 Do you treat co-occurring disorders and underlying issues?

-Yes.
-Many people facing prescription drug abuse are also living with unresolved trauma, depression, or other underlying issues.
+Many people seeking help at a prescription drug addiction treatment center are also living with depression, anxiety, trauma, or other mental health concerns.
 Thatโs why we offer simultaneous treatment for substance use disorders and co-occurring mental health challenges.
 At MPower Wellness, you wonโt be treated like a list of symptoms; we support your healing entirely.

 What is medication-assisted treatment, and how can it help with prescription drug addiction?

-Medication-assisted treatment (MAT) combines FDA-approved medications like buprenorphine or methadone with therapy to support long-term healing.
-Itโs especially effective for opioid use disorder, as it helps reduce withdrawal symptoms, manage cravings, and prevent relapse.
-At MPower Wellness, MAT is offered as part of a whole-person care plan that also includes counseling and mental health support, so you can focus on building lasting change with confidence.
+Medication-assisted treatment (MAT) combines FDA-approved medications such as buprenorphine or methadone with therapy to support recovery.
+MAT is commonly used within a prescription drug addiction treatment center, particularly for opioid use disorder, as it helps reduce withdrawal symptoms, manage cravings, and lower relapse risk.
+When combined with counseling and mental health support, MAT allows individuals in a prescription drug addiction treatment center to focus on building sustainable recovery skills.

 You deserve a life where you’re not ruled by fear of withdrawal or burdened by the pressure to hide what you’re going through.
 Prescription drug addiction is a disease, not a personal failure.
 And treatment is available that works.